-The Institute of Culinary Education (ICE) is the nation’s most dynamic, creative, and innovative culinary and hospitality school, with campuses in America’s culinary capitals: New York City and Los Angeles, California.
-The school offers award-winning 6- to 12-month career training programs in Culinary Arts, Pastry & Baking Arts, Restaurant & Culinary Management, Hospitality Management, The Techniques of Artisan Bread Baking and The Art of Cake Decorating with a unique externship program that provides students with real world experience in the sector of the job market where they want to continue their career path.
-Featuring a global curriculum, expert chef instructors, a food business school and excellent job placement services, ICE is recognized by top chefs and industry leaders as the leader in the field of culinary education.
-ICE chef instructors, staff and alumni have won top industry awards, including James Beard Awards, IACP Awards, Food & Wine’s “Best New Chefs in America,” and Dessert Professionals‘ “Top Ten Pastry Chefs.”
-ICE’s mission is to help you find your culinary voice.
-Whether through a restaurant kitchen, a hotel, a career in food media or launching a food business, we aim to help each individual find the creative light within.
+The Institute of Culinary Education (ICE) is one of the nation’s most highly regarded, dynamic and innovative culinary and hospitality schools, with campuses in the culinary capitals of America: New York City and Los Angeles.
+Founded in 1975, the school offers award-winning six- to 12-month career training programs in Culinary Arts, Pastry & Baking Arts, Health Supportive Culinary Arts, Restaurant & Culinary Management, Hospitality Management, Artisan Bread Baking, and The Art of Cake Decorating with a unique externship program that provides students with real-world experience and the opportunity to build their career network before even graduating.
+Featuring a global curriculum, expert chef-instructors, a food business school with an eye toward entrepreneurship and excellent job placement services, the Institute of Culinary Education is recognized by top chefs and industry experts as the leader in the field of culinary and hospitality education.

-In 2016, The Institute of Culinary Education was named “The Best Culinary School in America” by The Daily Meal, a leading food and lifestyle website and Culinary School of the Year by the International Association of Culinary Professionals (IACP) in 2015, 2011, 2008 and 2003.
+In 2016, the Institute of Culinary Education was named “The Best Culinary School in America” by The Daily Meal, a major food and lifestyle website, and Culinary School of the Year by the International Association of Culinary Professionals (IACP) in 2015, 2011, 2008 and 2003.
+What’s more, the school’s chef-instructors, staff and alumni have consistently been recognized with top industry awards, including James Beard Awards, IACP Awards, Food & Wine “Best New Chefs,” and Dessert Professional Magazine’s “Top 10 Pastry Chefs.”
+The Institute of Culinary Education’s mission is to help you find your culinary voice.
+Whether through a bakery, restaurant, hotel, food media or a food startup, we aim to help each individual find the creative light within.

-ICE is the first culinary school in the nation to use iPads in the class (New York City campus), with kitchens and classrooms designed for a rich interactive digital and social media experience.
+The Institute of Culinary Education is the first culinary school in the nation to use iPads in classes (at the New York City campus), with kitchens and classrooms designed for a rich interactive digital and social media experience.
 ICE also maintains an active alumni network of 14,000 graduates as part of its mission to help every student find their culinary voice.

 Interested in student housing?
-Click here to check out ICE’s housing options.
+Click here to check out Institute of Culinary Education’s housing options.

 Find your culinary voice

-To complement the intensive hours of classroom training, The Institute of Culinary Education includes outstanding opportunities for paid and unpaid externships as an essential part of its curriculum.
+To complement the intensive hours of classroom training, an Institute of Culinary Education also includes outstanding opportunities for paid and unpaid externships as an essential part of its curriculum.
 Students work with advisors to choose an externship that caters to each student’s individual career goals and to provide opportunities for networking.
 Externship experiences often result in a job offer upon graduation.

-Culinary Arts at ICE (New York City and Los Angeles, California) — ICE’s award-winning Culinary Arts program caters to both aspiring chefs and other creative food professionals.
+Culinary Arts at ICE (New York City and Los Angeles) — The Institute of Culinary Education’s award-winning Culinary Arts program caters to aspiring chefs and creative food professionals.
 Training focuses on theory, teamwork and the foundation and development of critical skills and techniques, while providing an overview of global cuisines and the cuisines of modern culinary masters.
 Graduates have gone on to pursue opportunities in restaurants, private dining, catering, food media, startups, public relations, marketing, cookbooks, publishing and more.
-Instructors include James Beard Award-winning chefs Michael Laiskonis and David Waltuck, as well as two-time Chopped Champion James Briscione.
+Instructors include James Beard Award-winning chefs Michael Laiskonis and David Waltuck, as well as “Top Chef” and “Food Network Star” alum Arnold Myint.
 Includes externship.

-Restaurant & Culinary Management at ICE (New York City and Los Angeles, California)—ICE’s Restaurant & Culinary Management program is the leading food business program for students interested in the operations and entrepreneurial side of the restaurant and hospitality industry.
-Using NYC and Los Angeles as classrooms, this program is designed for students who want to own or operate a food-related business.
-Students enjoy intimate lectures and Q&A sessions lead by leading local entrepreneurs as part of the “Meet the Culinary Entrepreneurs” series.
+Restaurant & Culinary Management at ICE (New York City and Los Angeles) — The Institute of Culinary Education’s Restaurant & Culinary Management program is the leading food business program for students interested in the operations and entrepreneurial side of the restaurant and hospitality industry.
+Using NYC and LA as its classrooms, this program is designed for students who want to manage, own or operate a food-related business.
+Students enjoy intimate lectures and Q&A sessions by industry leaders as part of the Meet the Culinary Entrepreneurs series.
 All instructors are experts in the field with significant, senior level experience as restaurant and hospitality managers or consultants.

-The Techniques of Artisan Bread Baking at ICE (New York City) — Explore the history and craft of bread baking on a global scale — from traditional European loaves to specialty breads like pita and naan, as well as viennoiserie and even bread show pieces.
-In our bread baking program, students examine the science of bread, learning the core skills required to craft creative adaptations of traditional recipes.
-ICE’s professional bread baking course is developed and led by Chef Sim Cass, the founding baker of New York City’s acclaimed Balthazar Bakery and one of the pioneers of the modern bread baking movement.
+Artisan Bread Baking at ICE (New York City) — Explore the history and craft of bread baking on a global scale — from traditional European loaves to specialty breads like pita and naan, as well as viennoiserie and even bread show pieces.
+In our bread baking program, students examine the science of bread and learn the core skills required to craft creative adaptations of traditional recipes.
+The Institute of Culinary Education’s professional bread baking course is developed and led by Chef Sim Cass, the founding baker of New York City’s acclaimed Balthazar Bakery and one of the pioneers of the modern bread baking movement.

-Click here to schedule a personal tour of The Institute of Culinary Education.
+Click here to schedule a personal tour of the Institute of Culinary Education.